miskhill/development-questions/README.md

 # How does it work?

 I attach the Node.js server to my MongoDb collections and using aggregation randomise a document from that question daily.
 Using a Twilio developer account I can send myself a free text every day at a time of my choice (9am).
 I set the time using a cron job.
 Updated in 2025 to remove but keep Twilio code and go to pushover notifications instead.
-Additionally send more often as I am no longer considering SMS costs.
+Additionally send more often at 9am, midday, 3pm, 6pm and 9pmas I am no longer considering SMS costs.

 # Improvements